awdemos/awdemos/README.md

 - [GPTScript](https://github.com/gptscript-ai/gptscript) - Natural language gpt scripting engine.
 - [LangChain](https://langchain.com/) - LLM framework.
 - [aider](https://github.com/paul-gauthier/aider) - A smart codegen in the terminal.
+- [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - This stable difffusion framework or another like is likely going to change the Internet forever imho.

 ## Containers and Worklows
+- [bincapz](https://github.com/chainguard-dev/bincapz) - A tool for securing container images by applying binary capabilities with fine-grained control.
+- [Colima](https://github.com/abiosoft/colima) - A container runtime for macOS (and Linux) that emphasizes simplicity and performance.
+It supports Docker and Kubernetes out of the box.
 - [Dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in an image, analyzing the contents, and discovering ways to shrink the size of your Docker/OCI image.
 - [Podman](https://podman.io/) - A daemonless container engine for developing, managing, and running OCI Containers.
 - [nerdctl](https://github.com/containerd/nerdctl) - Docker-compatible CLI for containerd.